coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/introduction.md

 ## :page\_facing\_up: Changelog - **Update Notes -** **October 30 2021**

 * Re-organized content to improve loading speed.
-* Contribution by [Change Pool](https://change.paradoxicalsphere.com) - Improve Table of Contents
+* Contribution by [Change Pool](https://change.paradoxicalsphere.com) - Improved Table of Contents
 * Added high-level explanation of Topology API.
 * Increased the cardano-node service unit file timeout from 2 to 300 seconds.
 * Added a [collection of projects](./#17-6-community-inspired-projects) built by this amazing community.